 In choosing advanced courses, students should aim for a mixture of theoretical and practice-oriented perspectives.
-Students also are encouraged to balance courses in the specialty area with more general courses relevant to their career objectives, such as Corporations, Administrative Law, and Evidence, and with courses in related areas, such as Antitrust, Health Law, or National Security Law.
+Students are also encouraged to balance courses in the specialty area with more general courses relevant to their career objectives, such as Corporations, Administrative Law, and Evidence, and with courses in related areas, such as Antitrust, Health Law, or National Security Law.

-A student who is interested in pursuing a career in intellectual property law should consult with a member of the intellectual property law faculty before deciding to take Survey of Intellectual Property, in lieu of the core courses in Patent Law, Copyright Law, and Trademark Law.
-The survey is particularly appropriate for students seeking careers in information privacy law or some other aspects of information or commercial law, as well as for LL.M. students in the Competition, Innovation, and Information Law Program who are specializing in antitrust law.
+A student who is interested in pursuing a career in intellectual property law should consult with a member of the intellectual property law faculty before deciding to take Survey of Intellectual Property, in lieu of the core courses in Patent Law, Copyright Law, and Advanced Trademark Law.
+The survey is particularly appropriate for students seeking careers in information privacy law or some other aspects of information or commercial law, as well as for LLM students in the Competition, Innovation, and Information Law Program who are specializing in antitrust law.
 Depending on their career objectives, it may or may not be a good choice for students who intend to focus on intellectual property law.